-We know that our readers live both in the US and many countries of European Union, so this tut will probably be interesting for all of you.
+We know that our readers live both in the US and many countries of the European Union, so this tut will probably be interesting for all of you.
 This tut will show you how to easily create EU cookie notices and popups on your WordPress website.

-For example you run a blog and you want to get a good amount of subscribers for the shortest period of time.
+For example, you run a blog and you want to get a good amount of subscribers for the shortest period of time.

 Most bloggers just create a newsletter subscription form and place it in the sidebar waiting until someone signs up.
 As the practice shows, many visitors just ignore this subscription form and never sign up for any newsletters.

 But other bloggers add one-time pop-ups which appear only after a user stays on a website for about 30-60 seconds and only once after a definite amount of days.
 This makes a user notice the subscription form and most of the users sign up for getting the newsletters.
 Why not?

 Of course, someone is annoyed with popups, but others don’t consider it to be something more than a prompt.
 It’s important to show your popups just to the users that stay on your website for some time, this means they are really interested in your content.

 Online store owners also use popups, and they do it to create an unforgettable branded experience for consumers, generate buzz and brand awareness, etc. Popups are a great way to announce seasonal sales, holiday discounts, and more.

 So if you live in the UK and you run a WordPress website, you are sure to find some useful information in this tut.